spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Like Docker, Spoon provides command-line interfaces (`spoon`) and a scripting language (**SpoonScript**) for automating build processes.
 Spoon also provides a number of rich GUI- and web-based tools and services for building, configuring, and managing virtual environments.

-The **[Spoon Studio](/docs/building/working-with-spoon-studio)** is a graphical integrated development environment that provides a visual design environment and easy-to-use wizards for creating images.
+**[Spoon Studio](/docs/building/working-with-spoon-studio)** is a graphical integrated development environment that provides a visual design environment and easy-to-use wizards for creating images.
 Spoon Studio also includes a [Desktop Scan](/docs/building/desktop-scan) tool that automatically detects and captures settings for any applications that are locally installed on a desktop.

-Spoon.net's capabilities are also available in an on-premises [Spoon Server](http://spoon.net/server).
-Spoon Server provides the same functionality as Spoon.net in a behind-firewall environment as well as additional enterprise features such as a web portal, Active Directory and LDAP integration, user data synchronization, license management, and usage analytics.
+**[Spoon Server](http://spoon.net/server)** is an on-premises version of Spoon.net that	provides the same functionality in a behind-firewall environment.
+In addition, Spoon Server provides enterprise-specific such as a web application portal, Active Directory and LDAP integration, centralized management, user data synchronization, license management, and usage analytics.

 Spoon also maintains an online database of validated application templates and images for thousands of popular software applications.